garyttierney/dssp2-minimal/README.md

 The source policy oriented nature of CIL provides enhanced accessibility and modularity.
 Text-based configuration makes it easier to resolve dependencies and to profile.

-New language features allows authors to focus on creativity and productivity.
+New language features allow authors to focus on creativity and productivity.
 Clear and simple syntax makes it easy to parse and generate security policy.

 ## Requirements